MatthewMiley/IMDb-Film-Industry-Analytics-Database/README.md

-Create a .md file under your GitHub project repository describing your project scope (tentative), users, and data sources

 Given task: Develop a database of IMDb films covering movies and their cast, crew, ratings, revenue, and awards.
-In this project, there must be many-to-many relationship modeling, Career trajectory analysis using window functions, and performance indexing.

 Project Scope: